Error-message contract — stable prefixes

 sql

--- Programmatic detection of an unsupported shape:
+-- Programmatic detection of a spec-permitted out-of-scope shape.

 DO $$